dary1337/yuris_editor/README.md

 Example: "C:\Folder\yuri's editor.exe" /clean (or -clean)

+# Version 1.4.4.4
+- Added text to the Search textbox

 # Version 1.4.4.3
 - Full support Windows DPI > 150 & 175
 - The text of the button [...] should be centered